hosuaa/tech258_cloud/azure_linux/intro_to_azure/monitoring.md

 Azure uses **VM Scale Sets** and AWS uses **Auto Scaling Groups**

-We can scale out, or scale in
+We can scale out, or scale in (create more VMs or delete existing ones automatically based on the alert)

 We start with our custom image created by the VM we prepared with everything to run the app.
 - We used a marketplace image (ubuntu 22.04) to create the VM